Muhammad-Sheraz-ds/Movie-Genres-Classifier/README.md

 The project is organized into the following key steps:

 1. **Data Acquisition:**
-   - Fetch movie data from The Movie Database (TMDb) API using appropriate credentials.
+   - Obtain movie data from The Movie Database (TMDB)using appropriate credentials.

 2. **Data Preprocessing and Feature Engineering:**
    - Handle missing values.
-   - Extract relevant features from movie titles, overviews, and other available information.
+   - Utilize natural language processing techniques to preprocess text data from movie titles, overviews, and other available information.
-   - Prepare the data for model training.
+   - Extract relevant features such as word embeddings, TF-IDF vectors, or document embeddings.

 3. **Model Training and Evaluation:**
-   - Select suitable machine learning algorithms for genre prediction.
+   - Select appropriate NLP models or techniques for genre prediction, such as text classification algorithms or neural network architectures.
-   - Train the models using the preprocessed data.
+   - Train the models using the preprocessed text data.
-   - Evaluate model performance using appropriate metrics.
+   - Evaluate model performance using metrics suitable for text classification tasks, such as accuracy, precision, recall, or F1-score.

 4. **User Interface Development:**
    - Develop a user-friendly interface for users to input movie information and get genre predictions.